Worms

-Below are some worms you might find out about in the rocky intertidal or on the beaches.
-It is a limited set.
-I don’t flip rocks, dig around in the mussel beds, or otherwise do much disturbing—the things you would need to do to find many very cool worms.
-A few worms make above-ground appearances on the beaches, and I confess I’ve turned a spade or two of sand to uncover the occupant of a likely burrow entrance.
-Identifying worms is a challenge, but that’s part of the fun.
-(I can usually get close by using the field guides and online resources at this page’s bottom.
-When I can’t, it’s an enjoyable mystery.)
-So this is my catalog of the worms I’ve found, my photographic take, and a few words if I’ve thought of something that resonates with me and hasn’t been over-said.
-I use the organization followed by Lamb and Hanby (2005), common names are my choice, and all photos are from northern Oregon unless noted.
+Below are some worms you might find on the surface in the rocky intertidal or on the beaches.
+It is a limited set because I don’t flip rocks, dig around in the mussel beds, or otherwise do much disturbing—the things you would need to do to find many other very cool worms.
+I confess, out on the beaches, I’ve turned a spade or two of sand to uncover the occupant of a likely burrow entrance (e.g., Nephtys).
+Light touch or not, identifying intertidal worms is a challenge.
+I can usually get a tentative identification or something close to it by using the field guides and online resources at this page’s bottom, and when I can’t, I have to sit with uncertainty until I get more information.
+A practice in patience.
+So what you see here is a catalog of the worms I’ve been fortunate to find on the surface along with my photographic takes, and a few words if I’ve thought of something that resonates with me and hasn’t been oversaid.
+I use the organization followed by Lamb and Hanby (2005), common names, if I use them, are my choice, and the photos are from northern Oregon unless noted.

 Let the worms be upon you!

 The flatworm shown below is common, but pinning a credible ID on flatworms is challenging.
-Nevertheless, this one might be Notocomplana; if it is, it could be Notocomplana acticola, but there are look-alikes.
-I made a video of this one gliding along over its rock.
+Nevertheless, this one might be Notocomplana.
+If it is, it could be Notocomplana acticola.
+Then again, there are look-alikes.
+I made a video of it gliding along over its rock.

 This intertidal predator might be the ribbon worm Amphiporus, something like Amphiporus formidabilis.
 Whatever it is, it’s got decent length and is abundant in and around the mussel beds.
 They’re active on the surface when light levels are low, and conditions are cool and moist.
 It’s worth taking a look at the iNaturalist page on Amphiporus.
 Here’s a video of this ribbon worm exploring the rocks at low tide.

 Orange ribbon worms are one of the brightest intertidal inhabitants.
-There is a decent chance those shown below are Tubulanus polymorphus, but I make no promises, as with the other ribbon worms.
+Those shown below might be Tubulanus polymorphus, but but just like with the other ribbon worms, I make no identification promises.
 For more examples, see the iNaturalist page on Tubulanus polymorphus.

-Here’s a good-sized, beautiful worm and a bit fragile down toward the tail.
-I’ve seen it a few times when it appeared on the surface of exposed sandy beaches early in the morning during low tides.
-The upper right image shows four jaws, a trait Glycera is known for, so that’s a good starting place for determining what it is.
-In that spirit, the INaturalist page on Glycera offers excellent browsing.
+I’ve seen this beauty (a bit fragile down toward the tail) a few times when it appeared on the surface of exposed sandy beaches early in the morning during low tides.
+The upper right image in this set shows four jaws, a trait Glycera is known for, so that’s a good starting place for determining what it is.
+In that spirit, the iNaturalist page on Glycera offers excellent browsing.

 Nephtys